-3. Capitalized terms not defined in this decision have the meaning set out in CPC-2-1-23.
+3. Terms not defined in this decision have the meaning set out in CPC-2-1-23.

-4. The subordinate licence application from Rogers and SaskTel described above is approved.
+4. The subordinate licence application from Rogers to Ice Wireless described above is approved.

-6. Industry Canada has reviewed the agreement between Rogers and SaskTel and notes that, for each of the three subordinate licences requested, the primary licensee retains control of its spectrum licence.
+6. ISED has reviewed the Agreement between Rogers and Ice Wireless and notes that for the subordinate licences requested, the primary licensee retains control of its spectrum licences.

-7. Approval of these subordinate licences does not change the overall distribution of spectrum holdings in the relevant licence area, and allows both Rogers and SaskTel to align contiguous blocks of spectrum in the PCS band in Saskatchewan.
-The Department has determined that the subordinate licences would not impact the ability of existing or future competitors to provide services in the relevant area.
+7. Approval of the subordinate licences does not change the overall distribution of spectrum holdings in the relevant licence areas, and allows Ice Wireless, a wireless service provider in remote areas of Northern Canada, access to additional commercial mobile spectrum.
+The Department has determined that the subordinate licences would not impact the ability of existing or future competitors to provide services in the relevant areas.

 |010285143-001||March 31, 2031||829 - 834